 Christmas in September for the Clearwater Community Volunteers

-CLEARWATER, FLORIDA, US, September 26, 2019 /EINPresswire.com/ -- Though we are just starting to feel the barest hint of fall weather, the Clearwater Community Volunteers are already thinking with Winter – Winter Wonderland that is.
+/EIN News/ -- CLEARWATER, Fla., Sept.
+26, 2019 (GLOBE NEWSWIRE) -- Though we are just starting to feel the barest hint of fall weather, the Clearwater Community Volunteers are already thinking with Winter – Winter Wonderland that is.
 The annual holiday village that attracts thousands to downtown Clearwater in December placed their order this week for a very fundamental for the event.

 “A big part of Winter Wonderland is the real Christmas trees that populate the lot,” said Pam Ryan Anderson, the Executive Director of the Clearwater Community Volunteers (CCV).
 “We usually need between 70 – 80 perfect Christmas trees.
 We have to get our order in during the summer to ensure that we receive the trees by November – just in time for their ‘planting’ at the Winter Wonderland lot.”